 - Mid-term Exams 30% (2 x 10% each) – Two mid-terms will be administered via ANGEL at the end of Modules 5 and 10.

 - Final Exam 25% - Approximately three fifths of the points for the final exam will cover Modules 11-15.
 The remainder of the final will be comprehensive.

 |C||69 to 76.9|

 |D||59 to 68.9|

 NOTE: If you are planning to graduate this semester, please communicate your intent to graduate to your instructor.
 This will alert your instructor to the need to submit your final grade in time to meet the published graduation deadlines.
-For more information about graduation policies and deadlines, please see "Graduation" on the World Campus Student Policies Web site.
+For more information about graduation policies and deadlines, please see "Graduation" under World Campus Student Policies.